Crash Course on Each World Cup Group

 Predicted breakout star: Yerry Mina, Colombia

-It might not be so much of a breakout if Mina moves to Europe in January, but right now, he's an exceptional young central defender that too few have seen play.
+It might not be so much of a breakout if Mina moves to Europe in January, but right now, he's an exceptional young central defender who too few have seen play.

 Predicted finish: 1.
 Poland, 2.
 Colombia, 3.
 Senegal, 4.
 Japan